williehank/homiecraft/README.md

 ### Export the pack

-This will download all mod jars to the `/mods` folder and create an `.mrpack` file.
+This will download all mod jars and create an `.mrpack` file.
 This file can be imported into the lanucher of your choice.

 ```bash
 packwiz mr export